lycigv/Projects/README.md

 ### Projects and Ideas
 ***

-A collection of projects and ideas that I want to work on.
+A collection of projects and ideas that I have worked on.